Islands of Dreams: Best Island Hopping Destinations in

 Nearby Islands to Hop:

-• Phi Phi Islands – World-famous for Maya Bay, snorkeling, and jaw-dropping cliffs.
+Phi Islands – World-famous for Maya Bay, snorkeling, and jaw-dropping

 Why It’s Special: